bucs110FALL22/final-project-joel-and-rita/README.md

     * << all of your media, i.e. images, font files, etc, should go here) >>
 * etc
     * << This is a catch all folder for things that are not part of your project, but you want to keep with your project >>
 ***

 ## Tasks and Responsibilities

-   * Outline the team member roles and who was responsible for each class/method, both individual and collaborative.
+Rita: Planning, setting the coins and bullet, and ending
+Joel: Planning, setting the player, ground and titlescreen

 ## Testing